Agriculture in Wales: Agriculture today

+In 2024 the Welsh Government set out its "Sustainable Farming Scheme" which aims to provide support for farmers in Wales while benefiting the environment.
+Among other things, it had been proposed to mandate additional areas of forestry on Wales's farms, but this was dropped in November 2024.

 Effects of Brexit

 During Brexit negotiations in 2020, trade union NFU Cymru president John Davies emphasised that the European market was of "supreme importance" to the farming industry of Wales.
 35-40% of Welsh lamb is sold to the continental mainland of Europe whilst 55-60% is sold to other countries in the UK and 5% is sold within Wales itself.
 Liz Truss claimed that the farming industry would "thrive" with or without an EU trade deal.

 In 2021 the UK Chancellor announced that Wales would receive £252.19 million for agricultural support in 2022/23, which would replace the Common Agricultural Policy funding from the EU.
 The Welsh government says that Welsh farmers would be losing £106 million, in addition to a loss of £137 million in funding allocated by the UK government the previous year.

 According to the Institute for Government, the UK government has committed to maintaining the current levels of farm funding until the end of the parliamentary term in 2024.
 In the autumn 2021 spending review, the UK government allocated funding to the Welsh government to allow the maintenance of the current levels of spending on farms until 2024–25.
 The FUW trade union however, has calculated that Wales will be £225m worse off over the current parliament due to not using up all of EU funding.
 Managing director of the FUW said “It is political games.
 We take the view that the Westminster government is guilty of breaching a manifesto promise that it would match spending pound for pound".

 As of December 2022, agriculture remains a devolved competency for Wales and the replacement for the common agricultural policy is still being designed with farmers in Wales continuing to receive direct payments.
 Journalist Lisa O'Carroll says that Brexit has caused a loss of unhindered access to the EU single market and potential reduction in farm subsidies following the loss of the common agricultural policy of the EU.
 She also suggests that Welsh farmers are disadvantaged by new trade deals that give Australia and New Zealand farmers access to UK markets.